-Our thanks must go to all those in dental practices across the UK who support work experience placements and make a real difference to people's lives and futures.
-Particular thanks to Ryan Grocock (Dental Clinical Fellow at Health Education England) who initiated the review and shaped the toolkit and the Dental Schools Council for their comments and enthusiastic support.
+Our thanks must go to all the practices across the UK that offer work experience opportunities and make a real difference to people's lives.
+Thanks to the 2020/21 HEE Clinical Fellows for their contribution and feedback.

 Disclaimer

 The information contained in this toolkit is for general guidance purposes only.
 We do not accept and, to the extent permitted by law, exclude liability to any person for any loss that may arise from relying upon or otherwise using the information contained in the toolkit.
 Whilst every effort has been made when producing this toolkit to help the user in planning and support work experience, no liability is accepted for any error or omission.
 Should you have a particular query or issue which is not covered in the toolkit then we would strongly advise you to seek legal or other professional advice, rather than relying on the information in this toolkit.